wamullins/Nebula-Nav/README.md

 1. Fork the repository and clone it to your local machine.
 2. Navigate to the project's root directory in your terminal.
-3. Create a new branch for your feature or bug fix: `git checkout -b my-feature`
+3. Create a new branch for your feature or bug fix: `git checkout -b [branchName]`
 4. Make your changes and test thoroughly.
 5. Commit your changes: `git commit -m 'Add new feature'`
-6. Push the branch to your forked repository: `git push origin my-feature`
+6. Push the branch to your forked repository: `git push origin myBranch`
 7. Open a pull request, describing the changes you've made.

 ##